aryanshukla7/CELO-Charity/README.md

 You can fund yourself or your cause by creating new proposals and people around the world can donate to you or your cause.

-- A YoutTube video of the application can be found [here](https://www.youtube.com/watch?v=zuoIFjUxXf0&feature=youtu.be), in the video all the features are demonstrated.
+- A YouTube video of the application can be found [here](https://www.youtube.com/watch?v=zuoIFjUxXf0&feature=youtu.be), in the video all the features are demonstrated.

 ## Authors